Julka235/Julka235/README.md

 - 🎓 CS Student: Actively pursuing a Bachelor's Degree of Engineering in Computer Science at Warsaw University of Technology with a strong focus on algorithms and software development.

-- 📘 Interests: Algorithms, database systems, artificial intelligence and application development.
+- 📘 Interests: Algorithms, Artificial Intelligence, Database Systems and Application Development.

 - 🌟 Skills: